harryjph/nios-ii-cli/README.md

 * **You may have to modify the `Utilities/nios2-cli` script if your Nios II installation directory is not `C:\intelFPGA_lite\21.1\nios2eds\`.
 See lines 3-4 of the `nios2-cli` script.**

+* **A lot of the Nios II tools can't handle whitespace in paths because whoever made them wants to watch the world burn.
+This means you must install the utility scripts and keep all your projects in a directory that contains no spaces in its full path.**

-* **Whenever specifying a directory path in a command, it is best to always use relative paths to avoid compatibility issues between Linux and Windows path formats.
-Additionally, a lot of the Nios II tools can't handle whitespace in paths because whoever made them wants to watch the world burn.**
+* **Whenever specifying a directory path in a command, it is best to always use relative paths to avoid compatibility issues between Linux and Windows path formats.**

 ## Using the Nios II CLI